brooklynrail/brooklynrail-platform/content/events/2020/11/isabel-sandoval-and-rosza-daniel-lang-levitsky-with-mckenzie-wark.md

 summary: Isabel Sandoval and Rosza Daniel Lang/Levitsky will join McKenzie Wark for a conversation about the art and everyday cultures of trans women, past and present.
 We'll conclude with a poetry reading.
+people:
+  - person: isabel-sandoval
+    event_bio: Isabel Sandoval is a New York-based Filipina filmmaker.
+She is the first transgender director to compete at the Venice and BFI London film festivals with the New York-set trans immigrant drama Lingua Franca.
+Her noir-inflected debut feature Señorita had its world premiere at the Locarno Film Festival.
+This was followed by the Marcos-era nun drama Apparition, considered a contemporary Philippine film classic, which won awards at the Deauville and Hawaii film festivals after premiering in Busan.
+Her feature film Lingua Franca premiered on Netflix in the United States in 2020.
+  - person: mckenzie-wark
+    event_bio: "McKenzie Wark is the author, among other things, of Reverse Cowgirl (Semiotexte 2019) and Capital is Dead (Verso 2019).
+She teaches at The New School. "
 date: 2020-12-01 13:00:00 -0500
 end_date: 2020-12-01 14:30:00 -0500
 series: 189